VHDL/PoC/docs/IPCores/mem/lut/index.rst

 **Entities**

- * :ref:`IP:lut_Sine` - a Sine implementation with 1,2 or 4 quadrants.
+ * :ref:`IP/lut_Sine` - a Sine implementation with 1,2 or 4 quadrants.

 .. toctree::